The early stages of my sim can be found here.

 Some update on my project.

 I have installed the second axis (roll).
 Instead of a chain drive I (remember the hilarious backlash ) I designed a lever drive.
+(The steel cable is a bandaid to limit the roll to less than 36°.)

 Unfortunately the combination of weight (180 kg including the pilot), centre of gravity (above the axes) and the power of the winch is not good enough to allow to move the joyrider sufficiently and it even stalls in the end positions (left and right)